Mary Chase Walker: Personal life

 At the height of the controversy, Walker became engaged to Ephraim Weed Morse, a senior trustee, and resigned her position as a teacher after the 1866 spring semester.

 On December 20, 1866, Walker married Ephraim Morse, the school board president.
 Walker is also known as Mary C. Morse.
 Walker enjoyed gardening and camping with her husband.

-On May 17, 1899, Walker died in San Diego, California, U.S. Walker is buried at Mount Hope Cemetery in San Diego, California.
+On May 17, 1899, Walker died in San Diego, California, U.S.

 Legacy

-On October 16, 1972, Mary Chase Walker Elementary School, on Hillery Drive in Mira Mesa neighborhood, San Diego, California opened in her honor.
+On October 16, 1972, Mary Chase Walker Elementary School, on Hillery Drive in the Mira Mesa neighborhood of San Diego, opened in her honor.

 Estelle Lauer, vice president for programs at Lemon Grove Historical Society said of her in 2014: "She bridged America east and west, as well as past and present.
 As an emigrant American, she is an ideal figure for this season’s lecture theme, Coming to California: The Immigrant Experience."

 In 2014, the Lemon Grove Historical Society keeps Walker's memory alive in the "History Alive" lecture series.